Marcus Robertson

-Marcus Aaron Robertson (born October 2, 1969) is an American football coach and former safety who is the defensive backs coach for the New Orleans Saints of the National Football League (NFL).
+Marcus Aaron Robertson (born October 2, 1969) is an American football coach and former safety who is the defensive backs coach for the Las Vegas Raiders of the National Football League (NFL).
 He previously served as an assistant coach for the Arizona Cardinals, Denver Broncos, Oakland Raiders, Detroit Lions and Tennessee Titans.

 Robertson has spent the last 28 seasons in the NFL as a player, administrator and coach, and has coached defensive backs in the NFL for the last 12 seasons.

 Playing career

 College

 Robertson played college football at Iowa State.
 During his four seasons as a cornerback at Iowa State, Robertson totaled 257 tackles, six interceptions and nine forced fumbles.
 He was inducted into the Iowa State Athletic Hall of Fame in 2009.

 NFL

-Robertson was drafted by the Houston Oilers in the fourth round of the 1991 NFL Draft.
+Robertson was drafted by the Houston Oilers in the fourth round of the 1991 NFL draft.
 Robertson was named an NFL All-Pro in 1993 and played in 162 regular-season games (144 starts).
 He finished his career with 24 interceptions and 72 passes defensed.